alibaba/terraform-provider-docs/source/docs/providers/alicloud/d/instance_types.html.markdown

 * `memory_size` - (Optional) Limit search to specific memory size.
 * `instance_type_family` - (Optional) Allows to filter list of Instance Types based on their family name, for example 'ecs.n4'.
+* output_file - (Optional) The name of file that can save instance types data source after running `terraform plan`.

 ## Attributes Reference